rj-ward/Git-for-Writers/README.md

 4. Set the email you'd like to use to identify your commits by copying and pasting this command in the terminal, replacing the "John Doe" example for your name. ```git config --global user.email johndoe@example.com```

 Congrats!
 With VS Code you won't have to touch the command line again!

+### 1.4 Install and set up VS Code

+1. Download and run the installer for VS Codium for your OS.
+2.